 - Presenting and disseminating data management concepts within the consortium and at (inter)national conferences

 - Closely follow the field of secure data handling and sharing and interaction with international initiatives such as the Global Alliance for Genomics and Health (GA4GH)

 - Get exposed to a plethora of fields ranging from AI-guided clinical decision making to modern web development technologies

 - Work with an interdisciplinary team of experts bringing state-of-the-art biomedical research closer to clinics and patients

 - Take part in international organizations such as the Global Alliance for Genomics and Health (GA4GH), the European Genome-phenome Archive (EGA) and ELIXIR shaping future of genomics across borders

 - Widen your expertise with extensive possibilities of training programs, seminars and conferences

-The ideal applicant should have demonstrated the ability to work independently and creatively.
-The candidate should have excellent communications skills in English and be able to articulate clearly the technical needs, set clear goals and work within an interdisciplinary setting, communicating with other partners.
+- The ideal applicant should have demonstrated the ability to work independently and creatively.
+The candidate should have excellent communications skills both in German and - Englisch and should be able to articulate clearly the requirements, set clear goals and work within an interdisciplinary setting, communicating with other partners.

 - Interesting, versatile workplace